Norse Watcher Spirit Vörðr Followed A Person From Birth To Death

 In Old Swedish, the word is varþer, and in modern Swedish, it is vård.
 The English word '" wraith" derived from the Norse word vǫrðr, while "ward" and "warden" are cognates.

-The belief in this creature or invisible force was widespread in the whole of Scandinavia up until the last centuries.
+Until the last centuries, belief in this creature or invisible force was widespread throughout Scandinavia.

 When a person died, his or her vörðr could turn into a revenant, a visible ghost or animated corpse that is believed to have revived from death to haunt the living.